About Norfolk Public Art

 - Timing; and

-- Goals of the Public Art Commission.
+- Goals of the Norfolk Arts Commission.

 Project Planning Committee For each public art project, a Project Planning Committee will be established.
-Members will include the Arts Commission liaison(s), user department representative(s), the project architect and/or landscape architect, a representative from the site design team, an artist, and a minimum of two community representatives.
+Members will include the Norfolk Arts Commission liaison(s), user department representative(s), the project architect and/or landscape architect, a representative from the site design team, an artist, and a minimum of two community representatives.
 Community representatives will be selected from civic leagues and city task forces as per consultation with the City Council.

 Prospectus Development and Distribution The Project Planning Committee will develop project criteria such as site, media, theme, scale, artist residency requirements and other appropriate parameters.
-The prospectus will be forwarded to the Public Arts Commission for review and approval, amendment or rejection.
+The prospectus will be forwarded to the Norfolk Arts Commission for review and approval, amendment or rejection.
 Advertisement will be published according to city policies and procedures to include newspapers, arts publications, and other media.
 Invitations may also be extended to artists who are appropriate for the project.

 Selection of Artist, Curator, Organization and/or Artworks Methods used for artist selection may include open competition, invitational competition, or by direct selection as recommended by the Commission to the City Manager.
 The Project Planning Committee will recommend the finalists and/or artist based on evaluation of materials submitted by the artist as specified in the prospectus: digital images, resumes, narrative or visual proposals, interviews, or maquettes.
-The Public Arts Commission will recommend the selected artist to the City Manager.
+The Norfolk Arts Commission will recommend the selected artist to the City Manager.
 A contract for the required services of the artist will be developed by the city.

 Process for Creating the Artwork

-The initial design for the artwork will be reviewed and approved by the Arts Commission and then recommended to the City Manager.
+The initial design for the artwork will be reviewed and approved by the Norfolk Arts Commission and then recommended to the City Manager.
 The artist may be asked to make revisions.
 If the artwork is not approved and the artist is unwilling or incapable of making appropriate revisions, another artist may be selected.
 An artist may create the work of art independently or with subcontractors.
 The Program may acquire a work of art by an artist who is deceased.

 Overview of Process for Developing a Public Art Project